Student Disciplinary Process

 7. A “preponderance of evidence” is the Board’s decisional standard when considering if the Respondent(s) violated the Academic Honor Code or Social Code.

-8. If the Board concludes that a violation has occurred, it may consider previous violations and sanctions in College disciplinary proceedings or civil or criminal cases when recommending appropriate penalties.
+8. If the Board concludes that a violation has occurred, it may consider the Respondent’s previous violations and sanctions in College disciplinary proceedings or civil or criminal cases when recommending appropriate penalties.

-9. The Board will orally notify the Respondent of its determination and recommendation.
-If the Respondent is found responsible for the charge(s), typically, within forty-eight hours of the hearing’s conclusion, the Dean of Student Affairs will meet with the Respondent and provide the Respondent with a letter outlining the Board’s recommendation and the Dean’s final decision as to what sanction, if any, shall be imposed.
+9. If the Respondent is found responsible for the charge(s), typically, within forty-eight hours of the hearing’s conclusion, the Dean of Student Affairs will meet with the Respondent and provide the Respondent with a letter outlining the Board’s recommendation and the Dean’s final decision as to what sanction, if any, shall be imposed.

-10. Hearings will be tape-recorded.
+10. Hearings may only be recorded by the College.
 This record becomes the property of Bowdoin College with access determined by the Dean of Student Affairs.
-Deliberations will not be tape-recorded.
+Deliberations will not be recorded.